Flip chart: Usage

 A variety of paper sizes are used from the floor standing through to the smaller table-top versions, subject to the country's adopted paper sizes.
 These include A1, B1, 25" x30" through to 20" x 23".

 History

 The earliest known patent of a flipchart is from May 8, 1913.
-Flip charts have being in use from the 1900s, the earliest recorded use of a flip chart is a photo from 1912 of John Henry Patterson (1844-1922), NCR’s CEO while addressing the 100 Point Club standing next to a pair of flip charts on casters.
+Flip charts have been in use since the early 20th century; the earliest recorded use is in a photograph from 1912 of John Henry Patterson (1844-1922), NCR's CEO, addressing the 100 Point Club standing next to a pair of flip charts on casters.
 The flipchart we know (on a small whiteboard) was invented by Peter Kent in the 1970s.
 Peter Kent was the founder and CEO of the visual communications group Nobo plc, and it is believed that they were the first company to put the large pieces of paper over whiteboards, rather than over other materials.
+In 1999, Flipcharts2go.com went online offering wide format, custom printed and bound flipcharts for both short term and long term use in planning, sales presentations, training and production tracking.